When To Consider A CPQ Solution

 In either scenario, the renewal pipeline is unreliable.

-This is an extremely relevant and often costly dilemma for many companies, and it’s another area where CPQ can help.
+This is an extremely relevant and often costly dilemma for many companies, and it’s another area where a CPQ solution can help.
 Some CPQ offerings address this better than others.
 The ones that do it well, like SteelBrick, will identify when a renewable product is sold and automatically create the Contract and the renewal Opportunity.
 When the Contract is updated through subsequent add-on sales, the renewal Opportunity is automatically updated as well, providing visibility of an accurate renewal pipeline.
 And because you can rely on these renewal Opportunities to be accurate, you can automate the emailing of a renewal Quote to the customer to eliminate that manual touch.

 With CPQ, one of your most profitable revenue streams is both highly visible and automated, so your valuable sales resources can focus on attracting new customers.